 The Firm's Risk Management VaR is calculated assuming a one-day holding period and an expected tail-loss methodology, which approximates a 95% confidence level.

-Assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur losses greater than that predicted by the Firm's Risk Management VaR estimates not more than five times in every 100 trading days.
+This means that, assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur VaR "band breaks," defined as losses greater than that predicted by VaR estimates, not more than five times in every 100 trading days.
+For risk management purposes, the Firm believes the use of a 95% confidence level with a one-day holding period provides a stable measure of VaR that closely aligns to the day-to-day risk management decisions made by the lines of business and provides information to respond to risk events on a daily basis.
 The Firm's Risk Management VaR is disclosed in its SEC filings.